jayemerson/STV/README.md

 # STV
 #
 Implementations of the Single Transferable Vote (STV) counting system.
-By default, it uses the Cambridge, MA method for surplus allocation and Droop method for quota calculation.
+By default, it uses the Cambridge method for surplus allocation and Droop method for quota calculation.
 Fractional surplus allocation and the Hare quota are available as options.